JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7934 days**.

-And here is a just a random fact -  **The game of squash originated in the United Kingdom.
-It came about after a few boys, who were waiting for their turn to play racquets, knocked a ball around in a confined area adjoining the racquets court**.
+And here is a just a random fact -  **The Toronto Maple Leafs used to be called the Toronto Arenas, then the St. Patricks and finally the Maple Leafs**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)